-Mineral resources in Nautanen at 2020-12-31 are summarized below.
-A new mineral resource estimate was carried out in 2020, the first update since 2016.
-Tonnage increases are due to new drilling over the past four years.
-Note also that dilution is included in the 2020 summary, but not 2019.
+Mineral resources in Nautanen at 2021-12-31 are summarized below.
+An updated mineral resource estimate was carried out in 2020, following the maiden resource estimate in 2016.
+Tonnage increases were due to new drilling over the intervening four years.
+Note also that dilution is included in the 2020 summary, but not 2016.
 This also adds tonnage and reduces grade.
 Molybdenum grades have increased as the grade cap has been raised during the estimation process, compared to the previous estimate.
+Four drillholes totaling 4,410 metres were drilled in 2021 immediately to the south of the existing resource.
+These are yet to be included in a mineral resource estimate.